Screening and Selecting Tenants - the Most Important Task You'll Ever Do!

-In our experience of letting property for more than 25 years, probably 95% plus of residential tenants (working and professional) are decent, clean living individuals who pay their rent on time, follow reasonable rules and look after your property.
-It's just the other 5% or less (one in 20 or less) that cause us landlords the headaches and the sleepless nights.
+In our experience of property management for more than 25 years, probably 95% plus of residential tenants (working and professionals) are decent, clean living individuals who pay their rent on time, follow reasonable rules and look after your property.
+It's just the other 5% or less (one in 20 or less) that cause landlords and agents the headaches and the sleepless nights.

 Remember, the discrimination laws.
 You are not allowed to discriminate (and nor would any reasonable landlord want to) on the basis of age, race, religion, gender or disability etc. However, you ARE allowed to discriminate on the merits of the individual/s as qualifying tenants.

-If a complaint is made against you on discrimination grounds you need evidence to show that you went through a systematic selection process, giving each applicant a fair chance to qualify and taking on the first one that does fully qualify.
-Application forms, check lists and tenant checks are very good evidence of this.
-Keep all confidential paperwork safe and secure for future reference.
+If a complaint is made against you on discrimination grounds you need evidence to show that you went through a systematic selection process, and everyone went through exactly the same process, giving each applicant a fair chance to qualify and taking on the first one that does fully qualify.
+Application forms, interview checklists and tenant checks are very good evidence of this.
+Keep all confidential paperwork safe and secure in your tenant file for future reference.

 The first screening process is the advertisement.
 You may be surprised at this.
-The advertisement a device for screening tenants?
+The advertisement a device for screening tenants, you may ask?
 After all the advertisement is designed to attract tenants, not repel them?